VSI Archive Backup System for OpenVMS Installation Guide

 1.1.
 Installing ABS/MDMS

-If you are installing Archive Backup System (ABS)/Media Device and Management System (MDMS) for the first time, read through this installation guide before installing the products.
-Also, refer to the VSI Archive Backup System for OpenVMS Guide to Operations for information on configuring ABS/MDMS.
+If you are installing Archive Backup System (ABS)/Media Device and Management System (MDMS) for the first time, VMS Software suggests that you read through this installation guide before installing the products.
+Also, refer to the VSI Archive Backup System for OpenVMS User Guide for information on configuring ABS/MDMS.

 1.2.
 Updating ABS/MDMS